 Where to Go

 If the carnival scenes have you in the mood for a night filled with amusement rides, food, and fun, check out Frankie’s Fun Park in North Charleston.
-While there isn’t a Ferris wheel, you can play mini golf and arcade games, race go-karts, and more.
-Just be sure to be safe and don’t even think about trying any of Noah’s dangerous tricks.
+While there isn’t a Ferris wheel, you can play mini golf, arcade games, race go-karts, and more.

 While the original beach scene (“If I’m a bird, you’re a bird”) was shot at El Matador State Beach in Malibu, California, you can still enjoy a movie-inspired beach day at one of Charleston’s own beaches.
 Folly Beach is a local favorite for its laid-back vibes, dolphin sightings, and surf lessons.